Sterling College has seven residence halls, each with its own personality.

 The Lowers

-Birch and Alder, affectionally known as the Lowers, perch on the edge of the Forest Garden and the challenge course and are a 10-minute walk from the main campus.
-Birch, with 14 rooms, and Alder, with 16 rooms, both have full kitchens where residents bake bread or cookies, try their hand at fermentation, or make popcorn for weekly movie nights and game nights.
+Birch and Alder, affectionately known as the Lowers, are nestled between the Cedar Swamp and the Lower Gardens - Sterling’s hub of vegetable production.
+It is a 7-minute walk to the main campus on a winding path through wetlands and the edible forest garden.
+Birch and Alder both have full kitchens where residents bake bread or cookies, try their hand at fermentation, or make popcorn for weekly movie nights and game nights.
+Walk into either dorm’s common rooms, and any day you might find students jamming, knitting or carving.
+Birch is a substance-free dorm.

 • Houston House